rufex/kindle-clippings/README.md

 # Kindle Clippings Organizer

->Python Script for extracting notes taken in a Kindle and organize them in a separate .txt file for each book or article.
+>Python Script for extracting notes taken in a Kindle and organize them in a separate .txt files for each book or article.

 In this directory, there are two variants covering the same idea: